ninabarzh/broomstick/content/posts/on-prem-cloud.md

   - US
 ---

 An uncomfortable truth: Every byte uploaded to AWS, Azure, or Google Cloud isn’t just data—it’s *cloud capital*.
-Coined by economist Yanis Varoufakis, the term captures how tech giants transform your digital activity into privatised infrastructure.
+Coined by economist Yanis Varoufakis, the term captures how tech giants change your digital activity into privatised infrastructure.
 It’s not merely about hosting files; it’s about hoarding power.
 And right now, the United States holds the keys, turning Europe into a lodger in its digital manor.

 But there is an alternative: **cloud-on-prem**—a return to digital self-sufficiency—and European providers like **Hetzner**, who offer control, compliance, and a way to starve the beast.
 Think of it less as going backwards and more as refusing to pay rent to your colonial landlord.